s2135678/SoftwareDevelopment/Usability-Analysis.md

 <img src="https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/Usability%20Testing/Slide3.jpeg" width="60%"/>

 #### Correct or Incorrect questions
-At least one 'correct/incorrect answer' question were asked on each GUI mockup.
-These questions were used to evaluate whether core functionalities were divided into logical units for participants.
+At least one 'correct/incorrect answer' question was asked on each GUI mockup.
+Once again, 20 responses on 9 questions were grouped as either success or failure.
+These counts were summed and are presented as percentages in the pie chart below.
+Some of these questions were aimed at determining whether core functionalities were divided into logical units that are obvious to users.
 On the whole, 90% of participants were able to complete tasks successfully.

 <img src="https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/Usability%20Testing/Slide4.jpeg" width="60%"/>

-However, since the success rate was lower here compared to 'difficulty rating' questions, success and failure counts were broken down into individual questions.
+Since the success rate was lower here when compared to 'difficulty rating' questions, success and failure counts were broken down into individual questions.
 On the whole, success counts were much greater than failure counts in all 9 questions.
 However, the last two questions, Q14 and Q15, appear to have higher failure rate than other questions.
-Q14 and Q15 were both navigation questions such as 'If you wanted to go to Account Settings from here, where would you click?'
+Q14 and Q15 were questions aimed to test whether core functionalities were divided into logical units that are obvious to users.
+For example, Q14 was 'From Account Settings, if you wanted to see your collection of games, where would you click?'.
 Lower success rates on these questions suggest that the division of functionalities into units is not logical and obvious to some users.
-Perhaps, having separate options on navigation bar instead of organising into subunits using dropdown options is better.
+Perhaps, having separate options on navigation bar instead of organising into subunits using dropdown options is a better approach.

 <img src="https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/Usability%20Testing/Slide5.jpeg" width="60%"/>